20. Sound

 Resonance is a phenomenon that is also seen in other physical properties, not just sound.
 Lasers use optical resonance to create strong beams of coherent light.
 Electric circuits use resonance to tune to particular radio or television stations.

-While resonance can be used in many beneficial applications, because resonance leads to an amplification of energy, it also becomes an area where we must be cautious.
+Resonance can be used in many beneficial applications.
+However, because resonance leads to an amplification of energy, we must be cautious.
 If energy is left to amplify too much, the energy build-up within the object undergoing resonance may eventually cause it to break apart.
 If an object such as a bridge or structure is caused to vibrate at its resonant frequency, it may collapse.
 Engineers take this into consideration when designing buildings, bridges, airplanes, and other structures.

 Further reading

-• Resonance – This 30 minute long video from The Mechanical Universe series demonstrates the concept of resonance using the notable Tacoma Narrows Bridge disaster.
+- Resonance – This 30-minute video from The Mechanical Universe series demonstrates the concept of resonance using the notable Tacoma Narrows Bridge disaster.
 (Note: there is some consensus by experts that resonance was not the cause of the Tacoma Narrows Bridge disaster, but instead a concept called aeroelastic flutter, which is too complicated to discuss in this textbook.
 That said, this video is still very interesting and has lots of good scientific information about resonance.)

 Practice questions